 The VMT generated by buildout of the proposed General Plan would exceed the VMT threshold of 85 percent of baseline.
-Implementing the proposed General Plan policies and actions will help to reduce VMT through encouraging non-vehicle transportation modes, expanded transit services, and developing TDM program requirements including measures to reduce VMT associated with new development.
-However, reductions in VMT per employee from 15 to 52 percent would be required to achieve thresholds as shown in Table 3.14-5.
-Additionally, the feasibility and effectiveness of a local or regional VMT impact bank or exchange is unknown at this time.
+Implementing the proposed General Plan policies and actions will help to reduce VMT through encouraging non-vehicle transportation modes, expanded transit services, deployment of affordable fueling/charging stations for zero emission vehicles, and developing TDM program requirements including measures to reduce VMT associated with new development.
+These policies and actions which lead to a reduction in VMT would also result in an associated decrease in greenhouse gas emissions.
+The City will also use this EIR and CEQA Section 15183 to streamline VMT analysis for projects consistent with the updated General Plan.
+However, reductions in VMT per employee from 15 to 51 percent would be required to achieve thresholds as shown in Table 3.14-9.
+Additionally, the feasibility and effectiveness of a local or regional VMT impact fee program bank or exchange, as described in C-7.5, is unknown at this time and requires further evaluation.
 The City cannot demonstrate definitively at this time that implementation of these policies would achieve VMT reductions to meet the VMT per employee thresholds.
 This impact is significant.

-The General Plan goals, policies, and implementation measures listed above will achieve meaningful reductions in VMT generated by land uses within the City.
-However, reductions in VMT per employee from 15 to 52 percent would be required to achieve thresholds as shown in Table 3.14-5.
+The General Plan goals, policies, and implementation measures listed above will achieve meaningful reductions in VMT (and an associated decrease in greenhouse gas emissions) generated by land uses within the City.
+However, reductions in VMT per employee from 15 to 51 percent would be required to achieve thresholds as shown in Table 3.14-9.
 The City at this time cannot demonstrate that VMT will be reduced to the degree that it meets these thresholds.
+Although large changes in the proposed General Plan Land Use Map could potentially reduce VMT of the City further, those changes would also affect the achievement of other goals the City seeks to achieve with the General Plan, and would not meet the City's stated objectives for the General Plan Update.
+However, the reader is referred to the analysis of Alternative D in Chapter 5.0 for an analysis of an alternative Land Use Map, and the corresponding impact analysis on VMT.
 VMT reduction also depends on factors such as demographic change, household preferences for housing types and locations, the cost of fuel, and the competitiveness of regional transit relative to driving, which relates to congestion along vehicular commute routes that are not under the City's jurisdiction, as well as transit provided by agencies other than the City.
-The feasibility and effectiveness of a local or regional VMT impact bank or exchange is unknown at this time.
+The feasibility and effectiveness of a local or regional VMT impact fee program, bank or exchange is unknown at this time.
 Therefore, this impact is considered significant and unavoidable.

-Impact 3.14-2: General Plan implementation may conflict with a program, plan, policy or ordinance addressing the circulation system, including transit, bicycle, and pedestrian facilities (Less than Significant)
+Impact 3.14-2: General Plan implementation may conflict with a program, plan, policy or ordinance addressing the circulation system, including transit, bicycle, and pedestrian facilities (Significant and Unavoidable)